IgnacioGarijo/IgnacioGarijo.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: PhD projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: As for today, this is what I believe the three chapters of my thesis will be:
       filters:
         folders:
           - project